-An abundance of crystal lakes and marble mounts, generous vistas and, in addition, the Rila Monastery, hidden in the midst of a pinewood forest.
+A one-week trek along the alpine ridges of two of the most beautiful mountains in Bulgaria - Rila and Pirin with abundance of crystal lakes and marble mounts, generous vistas along the way.
+In addition, the Rila Monastery - UNESCO World Heitage site, hidden in the midst of a pinewood forest.

-♦ Sofia, a city with thousands of years of history.
-The capital of Bulgaria
+♦ Sofia - a city with thousands of years of history, capital of Bulgaria

 Day 1.
 Arrival.